Assa Abloy: Acquisitions

 In May 1999, the acquisition of Effeff Fritz Fuss in Germany enabled Assa Abloy to enter the electromechanical lock market.
 Assa Abloy also acquires Mul-T-Lock in Israel, a manufacturer of high security locks.
 Assa Abloy doubles in size in 2000, when it acquires the global lock group Yale Intruder Security.
 In the same year, Assa Abloy acquires HID, adding electronic identification to its product portfolio.

 In April 2002, Assa Abloy Group acquired Besam, a Swedish company specialized in automatic pedestrian doors.
 Another important acquisition for the group was Fargo Electronics, a company which develops systems for safe issuing of credit, bank, debit and ID cards.
 This was followed by other acquisitions such as Baodean in China and Irevo in South Korea in 2007.

 In 2009, the Italian door automation manufacturer, Ditec, was bought.
 Important acquisitions were also made in September 2011, with the purchase of Crawford and Flexiforce.
 A number of purchases followed in 2012.
 In April 2012 Traka, a company specialising in key and asset management was acquired.
 The group also acquired Albany Door Systems, a manufacturer of high speed industrial doors.
 November 2013 came with the purchase of the Polish fire and security door manufacturer Mercor SA, Ameristar USA, and Amarr.

 In 2018, Assa Abloy acquired Lorient, a UK based designer and manufacturer of high performance door sealing systems and HKC, an Irish alarm and cloud based monitoring solutions manufacturer.

 In December 2018, Assa Abloy acquired Luxer One, a package locker business in the US.

+In January 2019, Assa Abloy agreed to acquire KEYper Systems, a manufacturer of electronic and mechanical key management systems based in Harrisburg, North Carolina, to be run as a business unit of Traka.